Remanufactured Fisher Valves - Automation Service

 4. Materials and trim.
 Choose body and trim materials compatible with the process.
 For corrosive or erosive fluids, specify alloy trims (e.g., Alloy 6 or ceramic coatings) and bearing materials like PEEK.

-Automation Service’s engineers can assist with sizing and specification; other providers such as MSEC also offer personalized product selection
+Automation Service’s engineers can assist with sizing and specification.

 Frequently asked questions

 Are remanufactured valves as reliable as new ones?
 Yes—when rebuilt by reputable suppliers and tested according to ANSI/ISA standards, remanufactured valves can match the performance of new equipment.
-Both Automation Service and Emerson’s ENCORE program rebuild valves to OEM specifications and back them with warranties.
+Automation Service builds valves to published OEM specifications and backs them with warranties.

 What warranty do remanufactured Fisher valves carry?
-Automation Service, Valve Sales Inc. and MSEC all offer a two‑year service warranty starting from the installation date.
+Automation Service offers a two‑year warranty starting from the installation date.